 1 Chron.
 12:19–40

 12:19 Some men from Manasseh joined David when he went with the Philistines to fight against Saul.
-(But in the end they did not help the Philistines because, after taking counsel, the Philistine lords sent David away, saying: “It would be disastrous for us if he deserts to his master Saul.”)
-20When David went to Ziklag, the men of Manasseh who joined him were Adnach, Jozabad, Jediael, Michael, Jozabad, Elihu, and Zillethai, leaders of a thousand soldiers each in the tribe of Manasseh.
+(But in the end they did not help the Philistines because, after taking counsel, the Philistine lords sent David away, saying, “It would be disastrous for us if he deserts to his master Saul.”)
+20When David went to Ziklag, the men of Manasseh who joined him were Adnach, Jozabad, Jediael, Michael, Jozabad, Elihu, and Zillethai, leaders of 1,000 soldiers each in the tribe of Manasseh.
 21They helped David fight against raiding bands, for all of them were warriors and leaders in the army.
 22Each day men came to help David until his army became very large.

 23The following is a record of the armed warriors who came with their leaders and joined David in Hebron in order to make David king in Saul’s place, in accordance with the Lord’s decree:

 24From Judah came 6,800 trained warriors carrying shields and spears.

 26From Levi there were 4,600.
 27Jehoiada, the leader of Aaron’s descendants, brought 3,700 men with him, 28along with Zadok, a young warrior, and 22 leaders from his family.

 29From Benjamin, Saul’s tribe, there were 3,000, most of whom, up to that time, had been loyal to Saul.

 30From Ephraim there were 20,800 warriors, who had brought fame to their families.